Accelo/docs/source/includes/endpoints/_signoffs.md

 ### The Recipient Object
-A recipient is the contact or contributor that a sign off is sent to.
+A recipient is the contact or contributor that a signoff is sent to.

 > Example Recipient Object